Expine/Under/README.md

     - ImmutableObject is an immovable object
     - MutableObject is an object which does not move on its own
     - AutonomyObject is a self-moving object
-- I want to interface whether it is destructible or not

 #### Extend
 ![EntityExtend](https://raw.githubusercontent.com/Expine/Under/develop/out/uml/entity/Extend/EntityExtend.png)